dailystudio/dspublic/DevBricks/README.md

 ```

 ###Saving or loading objects
 Before moving forward, you need to understand a little more implementation behind the interface.
-Database manipulation in DevBricks is basing on *Content Provider*, which is an important component on Android platform.
-Even you do not need to know more about this concept, you have to declare things in your *AndroidManifest.xml* before you start to use these interfaces.
-Firstly, you need to declare a **ContentProvider** in the *AndroidManifest.xml* of your project:
+Database manipulation in DevBricks is basing on `ContentProvider`, which is an important component on Android platform.
+Even you do not need to know more about this concept, you have to declare things in your `AndroidManifest.xml` before you start to use these interfaces.
+Firstly, you need to declare a `ContentProvider` in the `AndroidManifest.xml` of your project:
 ```xml
 <application
 	android:icon="@drawable/ic_app"